 1978 – Pen and Ink on paper

-I was not aware and had not been diagnosed with manic-depressive disorder when I created this drawing but I did know that there was something wrong with me.
-This drawing was inspired by the emotional extremes I had been experiencing for a long time.
+I was not aware of my own manic-depressive disorder when I created this drawing but I did know that there was something wrong with me.
+My drawing was inspired by the emotional extremes I was experiencing.

 The lower left end of the image (an upside down caricature of a human head) represents downward depressed thinking.
 The upper right end of the image (an upside up caricature of a fire breathing dragon) represents the high energetic insanity of what I eventually came to know as manic thinking.
 The tiny dragons inside each polarized head represent the suicidal thoughts that can accompany the two extremes.